hholmste/tilenol/README.md

 Any alphabet with only two characters is considered a "connective" alphabet.
 Some generation-algorithm will only work with connective alphabets.

+### Border-rules

+Clients are able to select rules for how to treat the edges of the board.

+#### Wrapping

+The board may wrap north-south and/or east-west, or it may not wrap at all.
+If the board wraps, then normal transition rules are used across the wrap.
+If the board does not wrap, border rules are used instead at the edges of the board.

+#### Legal borders

+Clients can provide a set of legal border-transitions, i.e. what transitions are considered matches when a tile points outside the board.
+If no transitions are provided, the board will assume that all transitions are allowed.
+The list of legal transitions must be a sub-set of the transition-alphabet.

 ## Future features